jparimaa/myvk/Example/README.md

 # Example

-An example project to show basic configuration and framework usage.
+An example project to show basic the configuration and framework usage.

 ![example](example.png?raw=true "example")